Hindersön: History

 The name of the island is from "Hinders", an old form of "Henry".
 It may be named after Henry, bishop of Finland, the medieval patron saint of Finland.
 Hindersön has good conditions for agriculture and is surrounded by productive fishing waters.
 In the past seals were plentiful and were hunted by the first settlers.
 There are records of occupation on the island from 1543, when four homesteads were recorded.
 Settlers had probably arrived some time before.

-A record from 1559 gave 30 people, four horses, 21 cows, six heifers, 25 sheep, eleven goats and two pigs divided between the four homesteads.

-At the time of the 1851-56 land reform the island had eight homesteads.
+A record from 1559 gave 30 people, four horses, 21 cows, six heifers, 25 sheep, eleven goats and two pigs were divided between the four homesteads.
+At the time of the 1851-56 land reform, the island had eight homesteads.

 Iron ore was found in 1842, and was mined at different times thereafter.

 The iron ore mine was opened in the 1870s by a professor Anders Fornander, who built a stone memorial to himself.
 Gunpowder was used in mining before dynamite was discovered.
 The granite powder magazine has been restored and may be seen at Oxgrundet when travelling by boat through "Västisundet".